hashicorp/consul/website/source/docs/connect/intentions.html.md

 be added in a later version of Consul.

-In the case the two precedence values match, Consul will evaluate intentions based on lexographical ordering of the destination name.
-For example, an intention with destination "bravo" will be applied before "charlie" if the precedence number matches.
+In the case the two precedence values match, Consul will evaluate intentions based on lexographical ordering of the destination then source name.
+In practice, this is a moot point since authorizing a connection has an exact source and destination value so its impossible for two valid non-wildcard intentions to match.

+The numbers in the table above are not stable.
+Their ordering will remain fixed but the actual number values may change in the future.
+The numbers are non-contiguous because there are some unused values in the middle in preparation for a future version of Consul supporting namespaces.

 ## Intention Management Permissions